What are Product Costs?

-Direct material costs are raw materials purchased that go directly into producing the products.
+Direct material costs are the costs of raw materials or parts that go directly into producing products.
 For example, if Company A is a toy manufacturer, an example of a direct material cost would be the plastic used to make the toys.

 2. Direct labor

 Direct labor costs are the wages, benefits, and insurance that are paid to employees who are directly involved in manufacturing and producing the goods – for example, workers on the assembly line or those who use the machinery to make the products.

 Manufacturing overhead costs include direct factory-related costs that are incurred when producing a product, such as the cost of machinery and the cost to operate the machinery.
 Manufacturing overhead costs also include some indirect costs, such as the following: